XHHLL-FM (Oaxaca)

-XHHLL-FM 97.1 / XEHLL-AM 550 is a combo radio station in Salina Cruz, Oaxaca, Mexico carrying the Los 40 format.
+XHHLL-FM is a radio station on 97.1 FM in Salina Cruz, Oaxaca, Mexico carrying the Los 40 format.

 History

 The concession for XEUC-AM was awarded to Eduardo Martínez Celis in 1962.
-In the 1980s, López Lena bought the station; he changed its calls to XEHLL-AM "Radio Mar" in 1991 and moved it from Tehuantepec to Salina Cruz.
+In the 1980s, Humberto Alejandro López Lena Robles bought the station; he changed its calls to XEHLL-AM "Radio Mar" in 1991 and moved it from Tehuantepec to Salina Cruz.
 XEHLL became an AM-FM combo with the award of XHHLL-FM in 1994 and began calling itself "Estéreo Mar".
+The station became FM-only when it surrendered the AM concession in a letter dated June 30, 2023.